meesvdent/dose_server/README.md

 ### Work to be done
-- Python class implementing enzymatic metabolization
+- Python class implementing everything
+    - enzymatic metabolization
+    - first-pass effect
+    - different compartments
     - predict hangover by modeling Acetaldehyde concentration
 - Visualizations
-    - Scroll through time
+    - Scroll through time -> better
-    - Visualize certain time range: 'today', 'past week'
-    - "now" line
+    - "now" line -> first decide which plotting library to go with
         - https://stackoverflow.com/questions/30256695/chart-js-drawing-an-arbitrary-vertical-line
     - add "0" values for times not in sum compounds for every sum compounds in range of at least 1 month
 - Implement user model: connect to dose so only your own doses show up.